Frequently Asked Questions

 Our office is located on the second floor of the Walb Student Union, in suite 215 (look for the rainbow wall—you can't miss us).
 We are open every Monday through Friday, from 8 a.m. to 5 p.m., except federal holidays and official campus closures.

 There are plenty of opportunities to get involved with the Q Center.

 Faculty, staff, and allies who want to get involved can:

 Are there gender-neutral restrooms available on campus?

 Yes.
-Every academic building on campus has at least one gender neutral bathroom, with the exception of the William’s Theatre.
+Every academic building on campus has at least one gender neutral bathroom, with the exception of the William’s Theatre and Helmke Library.
 It’s important to note that our non-discrimination policy protects individuals based on their gender identity and gender expression.
 Therefore, all students, faculty, staff, and visitors to our campus may use whatever restroom that aligns with their identity or that they are most comfortable with.

 How do I change my name and gender marker on my university records?